lipeidong1999/Single-ion-phonon-laser-sensing/README.md

 # Codes for "Dissipative quantum electrometry with a single-ion phonon laser"

+This repository contains the source data and code for the manuscript under review at Nature Communications (Tracking No. NCOMMS-26-076006).
+Please cite the article if you use any part of this repository.

 This repository contains Python (QuTiP) and MATLAB codes, plus data, to reproduce all figures.

 - `Fig1_Wigner_Reconstruction.ipynb` – Fig. 1